How to Marry a Millionaire-1953

 Schatze (Bacall), Loco (Grable), and Pola (Monroe) are blatant gold-diggers, set on using their looks and charms to seduce rich men into marriage.
 They rent an enormous and lavish apartment (the owner is out of the country and avoiding the IRS) and slowly sell the furniture to pay the rent.

-Each woman encounters potential beaus, both rich and poor, and must choose between true love and marriage for money.
+Each woman encounters potential beaus, rich and poor, and must choose between true love and marriage for money.
 Or can they achieve both?

 How wonderful the setting is.
 Interspersed throughout the film are shots of Manhattan, not to mention the visible New York City skyline from the lady’s luxurious apartment where men come and go in attempts to pursue the eligible women.